UBS Group Analysts Give Enel (BIT:ENEL) a €9.50 Price Target

-UBS Group set a €9.50 ($11.18) price objective on Enel (BIT:ENEL) in a research report released on Thursday morning, Borsen Zeitung reports.
+UBS Group set a €9.50 ($11.18) price objective on Enel (BIT:ENEL) in a report published on Thursday morning, Borsen Zeitung reports.

 Enel SpA, together with its subsidiaries, operates in the electricity and gas sectors worldwide.
 The company generates, transmits, distributes, purchases, transports, and sells electricity; transports and markets natural gas; supplies LNG; and designs, develops, constructs, operates, manages, and maintains generation plants and transmission grids.